MISW4406/tutorial-2-mapas-contexto/README.md

 You can find more info's about the tool and a complete documentation on our website [https://contextmapper.org/](https://contextmapper.org/).

 ## Create Your Own Context Mapping Repository
-You can simply fork this repository and click the button above to start the online IDE for your repo.
+You can simply fork this repository and click the button above to start the Codespace for your repo.

 ## Useful Links